 Providenciales offers some great snorkeling right from the beach.
 Generally, the best snorkeling reefs are off the north coast, but there are quite a few interesting sites elsewhere as well.
 See detailed information on the main locations below.
 If your schedule allows, it’s worth waiting for calm and sunny conditions as your snorkeling experience will be more enjoyable.

-Please use reef safe sunscreen when in the Turks and Caicos.
+Please use reef-safe sunscreen when in the Turks and Caicos.
 Common types of sunscreen that contain oxybenzone and octinoxate cause lasting and significant damage to corals and reefs.
-Over the last decade, reefs and coral in the Caribbean have seen a signifcant decline due to these products.
+Over the last decade, reefs and coral in the Caribbean have seen a significant decline due to these products.